pk-auth WebAuthn on the JVM

 Last-credential guard

-Deleting the last passkey returns 409 Conflict.
-Backup codes remain the documented recovery path.
-Encourage users to enroll a second passkey before removing the first.
+Deleting the last passkey when no backup codes remain returns 409 Conflict (by default).
+Backup codes are the documented recovery path; encourage users to enroll a second passkey before removing the first.

 06 · pii